World Mental Health Day Arts Calendar 2017

 “1 in 4 people, like me, have a Mental Health problem.
 Many more have a problem with that.” – Stephen Fry

-AIM focuses on reducing stigma and challenging discrimination by using local campaigns that often mirroring the themes chosen by the World Federation for Mental Health.
+AIM focuses on reducing stigma and challenging discrimination by using local campaigns that often mirror the themes chosen by the World Federation for Mental Health.

 All year long we strive to fight the stigma and discrimination faced by people by campaigning in the North East.

-Some of our past campaigns revolved around the issues of young people (including the Crisis Card still used today), mind and body, complementary therapies, and the mental health of older people.
+Some of our past campaigns revolved around the issues of young people (including a Crisis Card), mind and body, complementary therapies, and the mental health of older people.